How to Make a Collage of Shapes

 Steps to build a multi-shape collage:

-1. Open TurboCollage and set your collage to use Advanced Pile pattern.
+1. Open TurboCollage and set your collage to use the Advanced Pile pattern.

 3. Add pictures to your collage.
 By default, all pictures are circular.